Put a modern spin on a Greek classic with Puff Pastry Spanakopita, featuring spinach, feta, and herbs baked in a flaky, buttery puff pastry crust.

 Serving Suggestions

 This savory Greek spinach pie, spanakopita, is so versatile that you can serve it as an appetizer, main course, or as a side dish.
-Here are some ideas for what to serve with spanakopita to create a delicious meal:
+Serve with chicken souvlaki, homemade tzatziki, mini pita bread, hummus, and watermelon feta salad for a complete meal.

 Substitutions and Variations